square/workflow/docs/faq.md

 | **Event Handling** | TK | TK | TK |

+### How is this different than MvRx?

+Besides being very Android and Rx specific, MvRx solves view modeling problems only per screen.
+Workflow was mainly inspired by the need to manage and compose navigation in apps with dozens or hundreds of screens.

 ### How do I get involved and/or contribute?

 - [Workflow is open source!](https://github.com/square/workflow)